14 Top Sales Incentive Plan Design Tips

 When analyzing historical sales data, look for points where acute or external issues have reduced sales temporarily, and identify seasonal periods of low sales.
 These are all opportunities to optimize for performance with tweaks to your compensable factors and SPIFs.

 One major reason companies struggle to analyze their data is the tools they use.
 Legacy SPM software left a lot to be desired.
-Next-gen solutions like Forma.ai’s AI-powered sales compensation automation solution are capable of much more robust and accurate reporting.
+Next-gen sales compensation software like Forma.ai is capable of much more robust and accurate reporting.

 5. Use compensable factors to create variable incentive plans